Welcome to Sunday Scribbles!

-This could be the loss of a friendship, the loss of a treasured item, or the loss of a close relative.I decided that I would have more fun with my characters perspective, than I would dredging up my past!
+This could be the loss of a friendship, the loss of a treasured item, or the loss of a close relative.I decided I’d have more fun with my characters perspective than I would dredging up my past!

 Arckia is a character from my current WIP, Dragonspire.